ocaml-community/awesome-ocaml/README.md

 - [ocamlbrowser](http://caml.inria.fr/pub/docs/manual-ocaml/browser.html) – A source and compiled interface browser, written using LablTk.
 Included in the standard distribution for ocaml <= 4.01 and with labltk for ocaml >= 4.02.
 - [ghim](https://github.com/samoht/ghim) – A command-line tool to manage Github Issues.
 - [OCaml Yeoman Generator](https://github.com/mabrasil/generator-ocaml) – Yeoman generator to scaffold OCaml modules.
-- [RaML](http://raml.co/index.html) - Resource Aware ML (RaML) is a tool that automatically and statically computes resource-use bounds for OCaml programs.

 - **Foreign Function Interface**:
   - [ctypes](https://github.com/ocamllabs/ocaml-ctypes) – Library for binding to C libraries using pure OCaml.
   - [ocaml-main-program-in-c](https://github.com/johnwhitington/ocaml-main-program-in-c) – Example build system for making mixed C/Ocaml binaries where the main program is in C.